PTSD and Pandemic: Can You Get PTSD From a Pandemic?

 What constitutes a traumatic event isn’t just about the event itself; it’s also very much about how each person interprets it.
 Some situations – like child abuse – cause a trauma response in almost everyone who experiences them.
 However, others, like natural disasters, are experienced as traumatic by some people and not by others.

 On the other hand, the pandemic was traumatic for many people.
-They may have become seriously ill themselves or had loved ones die from COVID-19.
+They may have become seriously ill themselves or had loved ones die during the pandemic.
 They may have suffered significant financial hardships or lost their jobs.
 They may live with a health condition that causes them to fear for their lives or health.

 Both reactions are valid.
-Covid-19 was very traumatic for many people around the world.
+The pandemic was very traumatic for many people around the world.
 Even if some others around you didn’t experience it this way, that doesn’t mean the pandemic “didn’t count” as a traumatic event.

-What is the relationship between COVID-19 and PTSD?
+What is the relationship between the pandemic and PTSD?

 Most of the time, the trauma response goes away on its own after a traumatic event.
 Some people find their levels of post-traumatic stress don’t go away with time and may even get worse.
 Suppose you’re still experiencing trauma symptoms months after the traumatic event.
 In that case, you may be diagnosed with post-traumatic stress disorder (PTSD).